-For the year ended June 30, 2020 and 2019, the Defined Benefit Pension Plan investment policy was updated, as shown in the following table, which the Board approved on May 18, 2020 and on April 18, 2019, respectively.
-The new asset allocation was prepared to align with the long-term expected returns of the underlying asset classes and the System's adopted actuarial assumed rate of return as utilized in the June 30, 2019 valuations.
+For the years ended June 30, 2021 and 2020, the Defined Benefit Pension Plan investment policy was updated, as shown in the following table, which the Board approved on May 18, 2020.
+The asset allocation was prepared to align with the long-term expected returns of the underlying asset classes and the System's adopted actuarial assumed rate of return as utilized in the June 30, 2020 valuations.